replay-framework/replay/README.md

 The [javadoc.io](https://javadoc.io) project provides online access to the javadocs for RePlay's [framework](https://javadoc.io/doc/com.codeborne.replay/framework), [fastergt](https://javadoc.io/doc/com.codeborne.replay/fastergt), [guice](https://javadoc.io/doc/com.codeborne.replay/guice), [excel](https://javadoc.io/doc/com.codeborne.replay/excel), [pdf](https://javadoc.io/doc/com.codeborne.replay/pdf) and [liquibase](https://javadoc.io/doc/com.codeborne.replay/liquibase) packages.

-## Development flow (auto-compilation and hot-swapping)
+## Development flow (hot-swapping)

 RePlay does not use the `play` CLI command, which is used to start a Play1 application in development mode (i.e.: with `play run`) providing auto-compilation and hot-swapping of code changes.

 Developers of RePlay applications need to set up an IDE to get a good development flow.

-These steps set up an auto-compiling and hot-swapping development flow with IntelliJ IDEA for the [criminals](https://github.com/asolntsev/criminals) RePlay example application:
+These steps set up a hot-swapping development flow with IntelliJ IDEA for the [criminals](https://github.com/asolntsev/criminals) RePlay example application:

 0. Clone the [criminals](https://github.com/asolntsev/criminals) repository in a directory named `criminals`
 1. Use IntelliJ IDEA to `File > Open...` the criminals project (not "import") by selecting the root of this project's repository